gumaerc-testorg/ec.719-spring-2019/content/pages/readings/_index.md

 Hawken, Paul. ed. _Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming._ Penguin Books, New York, 2017.
 ISBN: 9780143130444.

-Scan [Drawdown](https://www.drawdown.org/) for your favorite solution.
+Scan {{% resource_link "47def617-a234-4061-825a-3fba8c4fa85d" "Drawdown" %}} for your favorite solution.
 Come prepared to share your pick(s) in class.

 {{< tdclose >}}